nilforooshan/pedSimulate/README.md

 ## Description

-An R package for simulating pedigree, genetic merits and phenotypes, starting from a base population (generation 0) or an existing pedigree.
+An R package for simulating pedigree, genetic merits, phenotypes, and genotypes, starting from a base population (generation 0) or an existing pedigree.
 The pedigree depth and design can be chosen by the values provided to the arguments of the simulation function.

 Arguments are provided for the following: